lydiabower/blog/_posts/2017-09-18-meet-the-team-joe-g.md

 title: 'Meet The Team: Joe G'
 excerpt: >-
-  Joe joins Trussle as a mortgage adviser, making the move from estate agency based advising so he could become part of the Trussle revolution.
+  Joe joins Trussle as a mortgage adviser, making the move from estate agency based advising to become part of the Trussle revolution.
 thumbnail_filename: JoeGSquare.jpg
 author: Lydia Bower
 date: '2017-09-18 T00:00:00.000Z'